-

 Why is understanding body composition important?

-Can my body composition data be imported from other sources/apps?
+Can my body composition data be imported from other apps?

 What is the difference between composition and measurement?